About the Best of NYC Cruise - Circle Line Sightseeing

 Guests are welcomed onto the ship by having their photo taken – the perfect opportunity to ham it up by posing like Charlie’s Angels or jump in the air like lottery winners.
 There are several seating areas: indoor and outdoor, shaded and not.
 A few minutes after the cruise begins, the bow (the front of the ship) opens up for standing passengers.

-The Circle Line Sightseeing Full Island Cruise is narrated by knowledgeable and entertaining tour guides, and while the ship follows the same path every time, no two guides are alike, so you may get vastly different tidbits of information if you take it more than once.
+The Circle Line Sightseeing Best of NYC Cruise is narrated by knowledgeable and entertaining tour guides, and while the ship follows the same path every time, no two guides are alike, so you may get vastly different tidbits of information if you take it more than once.
 Whereas one guide might know Yankees stats by heart and quote Yogi Berra, another will point out where Ben Stiller grew up or talk about painter Julian Schnabel’s hot-pink building in the West Village.

 The boat slips out of the pier, in the shadow of the Intrepid Sea, Air and Space Museum, and navigates the island in a counterclockwise rotation, with a brief detour at the Statue of Liberty.
 All five New York City boroughs are visible from the boat, though Staten Island is only seen in the distance.